A Fairytale Weekend in Alsace with Kids

 The smells coming from these freshly baked goodies were incredible so even though we had recently had breakfast, we just had to stop and get something.
 Go and have a try!
 You will also see pretzels on your wanderings.
 Lots of pretzels!

 Riquewihr was just as scenic as Kayersberg and Eguisheim.
-It’s officially a Plus Beaux village and hasn’t changed much from the 16th Century.
+It’s officially a Plus Beaux village (most beautiful village in France) and hasn’t changed much from the 16th Century.
 Luckily is wasn’t damaged much in World War II.
 It is also famous for the production of Riesling wine – which we sampled at lunch and can say they know what they’re doing!

 We were there around midday which meant it was a little busier.
 We decided to have lunch first and then wander.
 We let the boys choose where they wanted to eat because we hadn’t booked anywhere (safe in the knowledge there wasn’t a McDonald’s in sight!).
 They found a little underground cave where they did pancakes for the kids.
 I guess it was a novelty for them to eat in a cave!